zverugin8/Terraform/general_task.md

 Learn about terraform backends [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration)

 ### For AWS:
-- Create an S3 Bucket(`name=epam-aws-tf-state`) and a DynamoDB table as a pre-requirement for this task.
+- Create an S3 Bucket(`name=epam-aws-tf-state-${random_string}`) and a DynamoDB table as a pre-requirement for this task.
 There are multiple ways to do this, including Terraform and CloudFormation.
 But please just create both resources by a hands in AWS console.
 Those resources will be out of our IaC approach as they will never be recreated.

   Learn about [terraform backend in AWS S3](https://www.terraform.io/docs/language/settings/backends/s3.html)

 ### For GCP:
-- Create a Cloud Storage Bucket(`name=epam-gcp-tf-state`) as a pre-requirement for this task.
+- Create a Cloud Storage Bucket(`name=epam-gcp-tf-state-${random_string}`) as a pre-requirement for this task.
 Please create the resource by a hands in GCP console.
 That resource will be out of our IaC approach as it will never be recreated.

   Learn about [terraform backend in Cloud Storage Bucket](https://developer.hashicorp.com/terraform/language/settings/backends/gcs)